 Meet the Band

-School Psychologist by day, Bass Master General by night, Alex cut his teeth playing in punk bands and now brings that raw energy to the janglepop party for everyone to enjoy!
+Alex Deutsch (Bass/Screams): School psychologist by day, Bass Master General by night, Alex cut his teeth playing in punk bands and now brings that raw energy to the Jangle Pop party for everyone to enjoy.

-Before moving to the mountain paradise that is Asheville, Courtney provided the thundering beats and screamy background vocals for several Detroit indie rock bands.
-Courtney is also a proud dad of 2, husband and IT professional.
+Courtney Cahill (Drums/Vocals): Before moving to the mountain paradise that is Asheville, Courtney provided the thundering beats and screamy background vocals for several Detroit indie rock bands.
+Courtney is also a proud dad of 2 boys, husband and IT professional.

 Modern Strangers is an Asheville-based rock band playing fun, high-energy, dance-friendly Melodic Rock/Jangle Pop music!
 A 4-piece combo of journeyman musicians, they take their varied influences and form them into a Jangle Pop juggernaut.
 They often draw comparisons to REM, Elvis Costello, Violent Femmes and The Kinks.
 Catchy songs, vocal harmonies and just the right amount of edge make these guys a fun night whether they're playing originals or quirky covers.
 Don’t forget your dancing shoes!